-1 building or structure is erected, constructed, altered, repaired, 2 converted, or maintained, or any building, structure or land is used 3 in violation of this act or of any ordinance or other regulation made 4 under authority conferred hereby, the proper local authorities of the 5 municipality or an interested party, in addition to other remedies, 6 may institute any appropriate action or proceedings to prevent such 7 unlawful erection, construction, reconstruction, alteration, repair, 8 conversion, maintenance or use, to restrain, correct or abate such 9 violation, to prevent the occupancy of said building, structure or 10 land, or to prevent any illegal act, conduct, business or use in or 11 about such premises; however, an interested party shall not have 12 standing to institute an action or proceeding challenging any final 13 decision of a board of adjustment or planning board approving an 14 application for development unless the interested party appeared at 15 the public hearing and satisfied the disclosure requirements of 16 subsection d. of section 1 of P.L.1977, c.336 (C.40:55D-48.1).
-17 b.
+1 permit within this period, the failure shall be deemed to be an 2 approval of the application for the zoning permit.
+In case any 3 building or structure is erected, constructed, altered, repaired, 4 converted, or maintained, or any building, structure or land is used 5 in violation of this act or of any ordinance or other regulation made 6 under authority conferred hereby, the proper local authorities of the 7 municipality or an interested party, in addition to other remedies, 8 may institute any appropriate action or proceedings to prevent such 9 unlawful erection, construction, reconstruction, alteration, repair, 10 conversion, maintenance or use, to restrain, correct or abate such 11 violation, to prevent the occupancy of said building, structure or 12 land, or to prevent any illegal act, conduct, business or use in or 13 about such premises; however, an interested party shall not have 14 standing to institute an action or proceeding challenging any final 15 decision of a board of adjustment or planning board approving an 16 application for development unless the interested party appeared at 17 the public hearing and satisfied the disclosure requirements of 18 subsection d. of section 1 of P.L.1977, c.336 (C.40:55D-48.1).

+b.
 The court, on motion of a defendant whose application for development is affected by the commencement of an action or proceeding pursuant to subsection a. of this section, or of a municipality or municipal agency joined as a defendant in the action or proceeding, may require the posting of security or other equitable terms as it deems appropriate.